RoRoDestroyer/pwn-college-portfolio/Linux-Luminarium/Pondering-Paths/03-Position-Thy-Self.md

 [# Relevant command(s) or code]:

-`cd` (change directory) is the Linux command to change the current working directory. `~` also notes the current directory your shell is located in.
+`cd` (change directory) is the Linux command to change the current working directory. `~` also notes the current users home directory.

 [What I Learned]:

 `cd` is a command that allows us to navigate Linux directories by changing our current working directory to by executing the `cd` command subsequently followed with your argument (the path of the directory you want to work in).
-I also learned the `~` indicates the directory your shell is located in.
+I also learned the `~` indicates the home directory for the current user.

 Status: ✓ Completed on pwn.college